-- How to use French effectively in a variety of realistic situations. - You will study three themes: - identity and culture - > national and global areas of interest - current and future study and employment - You will develop your use of French vocabulary and grammar. - You will learn more about the rich culture of the French-speaking world. - You will provide yourself with a suitable foundation for further study or practical use of French. - You will learn more about English through your study of French.
+- How to use French effectively in a variety of realistic situations. - You will study three themes: - people and lifestyle - > popular culture - > communication and the world around us - You will develop your use of French vocabulary and grammar. - You will learn more about the rich culture of the French-speaking world. - You will provide yourself with a suitable foundation for further study or practical use of French. - You will learn more about English through your study of French.